SidShetye/SerializersCompare/README.md

 SerializersCompare
 ==================
 Showcasing a few C# text and binary serializers for performance and size.
-Feel free to modify and improve.
+Similar in concept (but not internal design) to https://github.com/eishay/jvm-serializers/wiki but for C# instead of Java.
+Feel free to improve and send your pull request to me.

 Results
 -------